SEO Research

 4. Evidence density

-If a page says "we are the best" but cannot show how, the technical wrapper around it does not matter much.
+If a page says "we are the best" but cannot show how, the technical wrapper around it is irrelevant.

 5. Internal routing across topic clusters

-AI systems do not only land on homepages and sales pages.
+AI systems don't just land on homepages and sales pages.

 They often surface supporting pages that answer narrower subquestions.
-That means your site architecture needs to route crawlers and readers toward those pages cleanly.
-Comparison pages, methodology pages, glossaries, FAQ hubs, and blog explainers often do a lot of the heavy lifting here.
+Your site architecture needs to route crawlers and readers toward those pages cleanly.
+Comparison pages, methodology pages, glossaries, and FAQ hubs are often the primary sources for these high-intent queries.

 If your internal linking is weak, the site becomes harder to interpret as a connected knowledge graph.